 Advanced Pod Configuration

-Priority classes allow you to set the importance of Pods relative to other Pods.
-When a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the higher priority Pod possible.
+PriorityClasses allow you to set the importance of Pods relative to other Pods.
+If you assign a priority class to a Pod, Kubernetes sets the .spec.priority field for that Pod based on the PriorityClass you specified (you cannot set .spec.priority directly).
+If or when a Pod cannot be scheduled, and the problem is due to a lack of resources, the kube-scheduler tries to preempt lower priority Pods, in order to make scheduling of the higher priority Pod possible.

 A PriorityClass is a cluster-scoped API object that maps a priority class name to an integer priority value.
 Higher numbers indicate higher priority.